beckaa/beckaa/README.md

 ### Hi there 👋
 > To be successful, you only need one chance. - Jesse Owens

 My name is Anja.
-I am studied media computer science at the University of Stuttgart.
+I studied media computer science at the University of Stuttgart.
 - 🌱 My interests are: __Game Development__, __Web Development__, __Software Development__
 - 🔭 In my free time I am working on a games and webpages.
 - For more information, take a look at my [portfolio](https://beckaa.github.io/portfolio/)